orsonteodoro/gcf2/README.md

 Entries for inclusion for the package.env are only those installed or may in
  the future be installed on my system.

-## patches
+## Patches

 The patch folder is a collection of per-package patches.
-It should be placed
+The folders within it
- in /etc/portage/patches folder.
+ should be placed in the /etc/portage/patches folder.
 For details see
 [wiki.gentoo.org:/etc/portage/patches](https://wiki.gentoo.org/wiki//etc/portage/patches).

 ----